redis/docs/content/develop/interact/search-and-query/advanced-concepts/vectors.md

 - A batch of high-scoring documents from the vector index is retrieved.
 These documents are yielded ONLY if the `<primary_filter_query>` is satisfied.
 In other words, the document must contain a similar vector and meet the filter criteria.
 - The iterative procedure terminates when `<top_k>` documents that pass the filter criteria are yielded, or after every vector in the index has been processed.
 - The batch size is determined automatically by heuristics based on `<top_k>`, and the ratio between the expected number of documents in the index that pass the `<primary_filter_query>` and the vector index size.
-- The goal is to minimize the total number of batches required to get the `<top_k>` results while preserving a small batch size as possible.
-Note that the batch size may change dynamically in each iteration based on the number of results that passed the filter in previous batches.
+- The goal is to minimize the total number of batches required to get the `<top_k>` results while preserving the smalles batch size possible.
+Note that the batch size may change dynamically in each iteration based on the number of results that pass the filter in previous batches.

 **Ad-hoc brute force mode**